privatenumber/vue-subslot/README.md

 	<br>
 </p>

-> Use [Subslot](https://npm.im/vue-subslot) in your Vue component to pick and choose what you want from a slot.
+> Use [Subslot](https://npm.im/vue-subslot) in your Vue component to pick and choose what you want from a slot

 ## :rocket: Quick setup